hyperledger-labs/splice/README.md

 * Prefer java/maven like structuring for the package and directory layout
 * Place `.proto` files in `src/main/protobuf`
 * Prefer having a single `.proto` definition per service.
-* Refer to generated Protobuf classes should always be referred to with a package prefix, e.g., `v0.MyMessage` instead of `MyMessage`.
+* Refer to generated Protobuf classes with a package prefix, e.g., `v0.MyMessage` instead of `MyMessage`.
   This avoids name conflicts with our hand-written classes.

 ### Domain Specific Naming